By Steve Scherer and David Ljunggren

 OTTAWA (Reuters) -Bank of Canada Governor Tiff Macklem on Thursday said interest rates may not be high enough to bring inflation back down to target, sending a hawkish message after holding borrowing costs at a 22-year high a day earlier.

-The Bank of Canada (BoC) on Wednesday kept its key rate at 5%, noting that the economy had entered a period of weaker growth, but said it could hike again should price pressures persist.
+The Bank of Canada (BoC) on Wednesday kept its key rate at 5%, noting the economy had entered a period of weaker growth, but said it could hike again should price pressures persist.
 Inflation has remained above the bank’s 2% target for 27 months.

 He added: “And unfortunately, the longer we wait, the harder it’s likely to be to reduce inflation.”